mandaw2014/Rally/README.md

 # Multiplayer

-To run multiplayer, run the server.py file, and then run the main.py.
-This will start a server that you can join with multipler clients.
-Right now, it's only localhost.
-You can change this if you want in the code.
+To run multiplayer, run the `server.py` file and enter the ip address, this can be defaulted to 'localhost'.
+Run the `main.py` file and replace 'localhost' with the ip address of the server.
+Click `JOIN` and you will be placed into the server.

+If you don't want to play on a server, run the `main.py` file and click `Singleplayer`.

 # Controls